-- The 32 year ENC trend line shows all cause mortality rates are increasing.
-The 13 year trend line shows ENC's rate is decreasing but is still higher than NC and RNC. - The age-adjusted, all-cause mortality rate trend for ENC has decreasing over the 30 year period.
-The 13-year trend shows greater decrease and suggests the ENC rate will converge with the RNC and NC rates.
-ENC's rate remains 10% greater than the rate for RNC.
+- The 36 year ENC trend line shows all cause mortality rates are increasing.
+The 16 year trend line shows ENC's rate is decreasing but is still higher than NC and RNC. - The age-adjusted, all-cause mortality rate trend for ENC has been decreasing over the 36 year period.
+The 16-year trend shows greater decrease and suggests the ENC rate will converge with the RNC and NC rates.
+ENC's rate remains 5% greater than the rate for RNC.

-- The non-White male mortality rate trend remains higher than other demographic groups but has had the greatest rate of decrease (27%) in the 13-year trend.
+- The non-White male mortality rate trend remains higher than other demographic groups but has had the greatest rate of decrease (33%) in the 16-year trend.
 Convergence of non-White males with White males and non-White females with White females is suggested in the future. - The trends for all-cause mortality rates for both non-Whites and Whites are decreasing.
-The non-White rate is 16% greater than the White rate, but the recent 13-year trend suggests they will converge in the future. - Over the recent 13-year period there is a drop in racial disparity, in a moderately reliable trend.
+The non-White rate is 12% greater than the White rate, but the recent 16-year trend suggests they will converge in the future. - Over the recent 16-year period there is a drop in racial disparity.